 Yield: 4 c

-- 3 lbs Certified Angus Beef® brand chuck or rump roast, trimmed of excess fat and cut into 1 inch cubes
+- 3 lbs Certified Angus Beef® brand chuck roast, trimmed of excess fat and cut into 1 inch cubes

 - 1 onion, diced

 - 2 c water (more if necessary)

 - In a heavy bottomed soup pot (preferably cast iron) brown the beef cubes over medium high heat, 2-3 minutes.

 - Add the onion and garlic and sauté until the onions have softened, 3-5 minutes.

 Stir in the chili powder, cumin, salt, and black pepper.
 Add the water and bring the mixture to a boil.
 Reduce the heat to medium low and simmer, covered, for 3-4 hours, until the beef is incredibly tender and the chili is thick.
 (Check the chili occasionally and add more water if it looks too dry.)